thoqbk/traprange/_Docs/invoice/README.md

 ### Libs

 As you may know, PDF stores strings and characters separately with absolute positioning.
-Meaning even 2 words look like belong to the same string but the raw data we receive can be a list of strings with position.
+Meaning even 2 words look like belong to the same string but the raw data we receive can be a list of concrete strings with position.
 For example, the result when reading the word `Purchase` can be:
 ```
 [{
     { text: "ch", x: 11, y: 4, w: 15, h: 10 },